-- Utilizing personnel with specialized knowledge and skill in technical accounting to assist in: (i) evaluating the relevant terms and conditions of the Notes' agreements, and (ii) assessing the appropriateness of conclusions reached by the Company with respect to the accounting for the Notes and identification, assessment and accounting for potential derivatives. - Utilizing personnel with specialized knowledge and skill in valuation to assist in assessing the appropriateness of the complex valuation models utilized by management to determine the fair value of the Notes and assessing complex assumptions incorporated into the valuation models.
+- Utilizing personnel with specialized knowledge and skill in technical accounting to assist in: (i) evaluating the relevant terms and conditions of the 2026 Notes' agreements, and (ii) assessing the appropriateness of conclusions reached by the Company with respect to the accounting for the 2026 Notes and identification, assessment and accounting for potential derivatives. - Utilizing personnel with specialized knowledge and skill in valuation to assist in assessing the appropriateness of the valuation models utilized by management to determine the fair value of the 2026 Notes and assessing the reasonableness of assumptions incorporated into the valuation models.